 swimming safety information

-.
+and check with the managing authority for any current change of conditions.
 Specific to this site there have been significant injuries caused

 by jumping off the cliffs that overlook the pool.

 The marker indicates the approximate location of the waterfall.